rusiaaman/wcgw/README.md

 It's secure in both the directions.
 Either a malicious actor or a malicious Chatgpt has to correctly guess your UUID for any security breach.

+NOTE: the relay server doesn't store any data.
+If you don't trust it then you may host the server on your own and create a custom gpt.
+Create an issue and I'll be happy to share the full instructions and schema I've given in the custom GPT configuration.

 # Showcase

 ## Create a todo app using react + typescript + vite